ashermanwmf/RestfulSocket/README.md

   /* define a filter to find and return socket message from socketMessageData object */ });

-restSocket.get('localhost/api/initialData', requestObject)
+restSocket.get('localhost/api/initialData', requestObjectOne)
-  .post('localhost/api/initialPost', requestObject)
+  .post('localhost/api/initialPost', requestObjectTwo)
   .on('init')
   .then((data) => {
     //DATA is an array of objects returned from fetch promises })
   .catch(console.log);

-restSocket.get('localhost/api/updateData', requestObject)
+restSocket.get('localhost/api/updateData', requestObjectThree)
-  .get('localhost/api/secondaryData', requestObject)
+  .get('localhost/api/secondaryData', requestObjectFour)
   .on('update')
   .then((data) => {
     //DATA is an array of objects returned from fetch promises